DylanToscano/DylanToscano/README.md

 - .NET/VB

 ### 📃| Projects
-- [Botisti](https://github.com/DylanToscano/botistiV2), a NodeJS/[MongoDB](https://www.mongodb.com/) [discord](https://discord.com/) administration bot for a military-themed online community.
-This is a WIP project done for fun.
+- [Leutnant Emma](https://github.com/DylanToscano/13er-bot-reborn), a NodeJS/[MongoDB](https://www.mongodb.com/) [discord](https://discord.com/) bot for a military-themed online community.
+It provides an integrated administration solution directly into discord.
+Its predecessor is currently active.
 - [Tanks!](https://github.com/DylanToscano/TanksHost), a multiplayer game coded in Java using [LibGDX](https://libgdx.com/).
 This was my final project to become a software technician.
 This was a teamwork effort with a friend, and my focus was on networking.
 - [Latzina](https://github.com/DylanToscano/Instituto), a project where we had to create a Visual Studio application connected to a MySQL database to serve as the administration system of a dummy school.
 Team effort between 3 of us.
 - Various other projects I never end up uploading here.